LiangYuxuan/FreeInstanceSharer/README.md

 ## Future plans

 - [ ] Allow query queue position and leave query.
+- [ ] Split message config to new page.
 - [ ] Localization for more language.

 ## Contribution